Bipolar disorder: Signs and symptoms

 Late adolescence and early adulthood are peak years for the onset of bipolar disorder.
-The condition is characterized by intermittent episodes of mania and/or depression, with an absence of symptoms in between.
+The condition is characterized by intermittent episodes of mania, commonly (but not in every patient) alternating with bouts of depression, with an absence of symptoms in between.
 During these episodes, people with bipolar disorder exhibit disruptions in normal mood, psychomotor activity (the level of physical activity that is influenced by mood)—e.g. constant fidgeting during mania or slowed movements during depression—circadian rhythm and cognition.
 Mania can present with varying levels of mood disturbance, ranging from euphoria, which is associated with "classic mania", to dysphoria and irritability.
 Psychotic symptoms such as delusions or hallucinations may occur in both manic and depressive episodes; their content and nature are consistent with the person's prevailing mood.
+In some people with bipolar disorder, depressive symptoms predominate, and the episodes of mania are always the more subdued hypomania type.

 According to the DSM-5 criteria, mania is distinguished from hypomania by the duration: hypomania is present if elevated mood symptoms persist for at least four consecutive days, while mania is present if such symptoms persist for more than a week.
 Unlike mania, hypomania is not always associated with impaired functioning.
 The biological mechanisms responsible for switching from a manic or hypomanic episode to a depressive episode, or vice versa, remain poorly understood.

 Manic episodes

 Also known as a manic episode, mania is a distinct period of at least one week of elevated or irritable mood, which can range from euphoria to delirium.
 The core symptom of mania involves an increase in energy of psychomotor activity.
 Mania can also present with increased self-esteem or grandiosity, racing thoughts, pressured speech that is difficult to interrupt, decreased need for sleep, disinhibited social behavior, increased goal-oriented activities and impaired judgement, which can lead to exhibition of behaviors characterized as impulsive or high-risk, such as hypersexuality or excessive spending.
 To fit the definition of a manic episode, these behaviors must impair the individual's ability to socialize or work.
 If untreated, a manic episode usually lasts three to six months.

 In severe manic episodes, a person can experience psychotic symptoms, where thought content is affected along with mood.
-They may feel unstoppable, or as if they have a special relationship with God, a great mission to accomplish, or other grandiose or delusional ideas.
+They may feel unstoppable, persecuted, or as if they have a special relationship with God, a great mission to accomplish, or other grandiose or delusional ideas.
 This may lead to violent behavior and, sometimes, hospitalization in an inpatient psychiatric hospital.
 The severity of manic symptoms can be measured by rating scales such as the Young Mania Rating Scale, though questions remain about the reliability of these scales.

 The onset of a manic or depressive episode is often foreshadowed by sleep disturbance.
 Manic individuals often have a history of substance use disorder developed over years as a form of "self-medication".